bobymohit/bookstore/README.md

 Enhanced error handling and logging.
 Improved input validation to prevent SQL injection.
 More robust and user-friendly interface.
-Modularizing code further for better readability and maintenance.".
+Modularizing code further for better readability and maintenance."